Multi-AZ deployment on COD

-This section provides an overview on multiple availability zones and describes how COD ensures high availability and fault tolerance using Multi-AZ deployments.
+Learn about Multi-AZ (Multiple Availability Zones) deployments and how Cloudera Operational Database (COD) ensures high availability and fault tolerance using Multi-AZ deployments.

-To understand the Multi-AZ deployments on COD, it is important to know how AWS is configured across the globe and thus how it provides the redundancy of services regardless of your location.
-As discussed in Amazon’s official documentation, the AWS Cloud is made up of a number of regions, which are physical locations around the world.
+To understand the Multi-AZ deployments on COD, it is important to know how AWS is configured across the globe and how it provides the availability of services regardless of your location.
+The AWS cloud is made up of a number of regions, which are physical locations around the world.
 Each AWS region has multiple availability zones (AZs), which act as failure domains, preventing small outages from affecting entire regions.
-Most regions are home to two to three availability zones, with each AZ providing adequate redundancy within a given region.
+Most regions are home to two to three AZs, with each AZ providing adequate redundancy within a given region.
 An AZ is represented by a region code followed by a letter identifier; for example, us-west-1a, us-west-1b.

 However, this redundancy is only applied to the storage layer (S3) and does not exist for virtual machines used to build up your workload.
-If the availability zone where your server instances reside was having an outage, your services would cease to function, as the entire compute infrastructure would be offline.
+If the AZ where your server instances reside is having an outage, your services cease to function, because the entire compute infrastructure is offline.

-A Multi-AZ deployment means that compute infrastructure for HBase’s master and region servers are distributed across multiple availability zones ensuring that when a single availability zone has an outage, only a portion of region servers will be impacted and clients will automatically switch over to the remaining servers in the available AZs.
-Similarly, the backup master (assuming the primary master was in the AZ having an outage) will automatically take over the role of the failing master since it is deployed in a separate AZ from the primary master server.
-All of this is automatic requiring no setup, no management, and no actions from a user or an administrative standpoint.
-It simply works to ensure an application does not suffer an outage due to the loss of a single AZ.
+A Multi-AZ deployment means that compute infrastructure for HBase’s master and region servers are distributed across multiple AZs ensuring that when a single availability zone has an outage, only a portion of Region Servers is impacted and clients automatically switch over to the remaining servers in the available AZs.
+Similarly, the backup master (assuming the primary master was in the AZ, which is having an outage) automatically takes the role of the failing master because it is deployed in a separate AZ from the primary master server.
+The entire process is automatic and requires no setup and management from an user.
+Such a deployment works to ensure an application does not suffer an outage due to the loss of a single AZ.

-To understand more on the multi-az support on COD, refer to this Cloudera blog, High Availability (Multi-AZ) for CDP Operational Database.
+To understand more on the Multi-AZ support on COD, see this blog, High Availability (Multi-AZ) for Cloudera Operational Database.